teambit/bit/scopes/envs/envs/envs.docs.md

   2. Override a ["service handler"](TODO).
 This is done to replace a Bit component used by an environment service.
 For example, to set the "compiler" service handler to use Babel instead of TypeScript (see an example, [here](/docs/environments/build-environment#override-a-service-handler)).

 #### Override the config for a Bit component used by the environment

+> The current Envs API will soon be replaced.

 The example below is of a React environment extension.
 This new environment overrides React's DevServer configuration by setting a new Webpack configuration file.